MultiQC/MultiQC/docs/autogenerated/nonpareil.md

 urls: ["https://github.com/lmrodriguezr/nonpareil"]
 summary: >
   Estimates metagenomic coverage and sequence diversity
-extra_description: >
+---

 Nonpareil uses the redundancy of the reads in a metagenomic dataset to estimate the average coverage and predict the amount of sequences that will be required to achieve "nearly complete coverage", defined as ≥95% or ≥99% average coverage.
----

 Since Nonpareil main output has no model information, it is necessary extract the `curves` object as a `JSON` file.
 From version `v3.5.5` this can be done with an auxiliary `R` script, briefly: